GaiaNet-AI/docs/docs/getting-started/advanced-deployment-options/aws.md

 We have created a series of public AMIs for you to start Gaia nodes in AWS with just a few clicks.

-Now we have three AMI images available in the Asia Pacific (Osaka) and all the US regions including N. Virginia, Ohio, N. California, and Oregon.
+Now we have three AMI images available in Asia Pacific (Osaka) and all the US regions including N. Virginia, Ohio, N. California, and Oregon.

 | AMI Images Name                  | Architecture                                                                                                                  | Regions                                                 |
 |----------------------------------|-------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------|